-The International Federation of Red Cross and Red Crescent Societies (IFRC) is fully committed to creating safe, inclusive and dignified environment for the communities we serve, and for all volunteers and staff.
+The International Federation of Red Cross and Red Crescent Societies (IFRC) is fully committed to creating a safe, inclusive and dignified environment for the communities we serve, and for all volunteers and staff.

 Recruits are not only expected to read, understand and sign the Code of Conduct before starting to work with us, but also to continue to meet and uphold its standards and obligations, which include the responsibility to report all concerns or suspicions regarding misconduct.

 Staff members are also bound by Anti-Harassment Guidelines and policies on Fraud and Corruption Prevention and Child Protection, and are shielded by a Whistleblower Protection policy.
 Free online training is available for all of these alongside IFRC’s Stay Safe personal security course.

 In June 2018, IFRC introduced a new policy on Prevention and Response to Sexual Exploitation and Abuse (PSEA), which states that ‘sexual exploitation and abuse of the people IFRC aims to assist is one of the most grievous ways in which the IFRC can fail in its mission’.

 This is another step in an ongoing process of improving how IFRC safeguards the vulnerable persons of any gender identity we work alongside and prevent any abuses from taking place, and strengthening how we respond to those that have nevertheless occurred.

 The PSEA policy reinforces and complements existing strict rules against exploitation and abuse and sets out clear responsibilities for all personnel.
 These include completing mandatory PSEA training; reporting any PSEA incidents they have witnessed, have heard about, or suspect; the obligation to cooperate fully with any investigation, and the obligation to ensure the confidentiality of any reported incident.